One South at The Plaza: History

-In May 1974 Midrex, a steel maker based out of Toledo, Ohio, announced it was leasing the 40th floor in the building.
-Midrex was a subsidiary of Korf Industries formed in 1974 Also, in May 1974 Midrex posting an ad in the Charlotte Observer to recruit 225 people for engineering, design, and accounting jobs in Charlotte.
+After the building opened in May 1974 Midrex, a steel maker based out of Toledo, Ohio, announced it was leasing the 40th floor in the building.
+Midrex was a subsidiary of Korf Industries formed in 1974 Also, in May 1974 Midrex posted an ad in the Charlotte Observer to recruit 225 people for engineering, design, and accounting jobs in Charlotte to expand its headcount in the building.

 The building has been renamed several times due to bank mergers.
 In January 1992 the building was renamed NationsBank Plaza after the completion of the C&S/Sovran Corp merger.
 In February 1999 as part of the Bank of America merger the building was renamed Bank of America Plaza and it maintained this named until it was renamed in 2019.

 NCNB Plaza was built along with the 350-room Radisson Plaza.
 In 1998, LaSalle Advisors of Chicago owned NationsBank Plaza and the Radisson Plaza when Omni Hotels, which exited Charlotte two years earlier, bought the hotel with plans for an $8 million renovation, making it a Four Diamond luxury hotel.